FintelmannLabDevelopmentTeam/MuscleReferenceValuesFHS/README.md

     -   Holds the code responsible for calculating the Intraclass correlation coefficients and Cohen's kappa for inter- and intrareader agreement
 -   `centile_curves/Model_Centiles.Rmd`
     -   The code used to model and evaluate the different LMSP models used for centile curve and z score generation.
--   `Shiny/`
-    -   The code for the Shiny app.

 All other files hold various utility codes and will be called from the three files above, which serve as starting points for the different analyses.